rkumsa/rv32i-emulator/README.md

 <div align="center">
   <h1 align="center">RV32I Emulator</h1>
   <p align="center">
-    A software emulator of the RISC-V RV32I base ISA, written in Java — built to bridge the gap between high-level programming and bare-metal embedded systems.
+    A software emulator of the RISC-V RV32I base ISA, written in Java.
+Capable of running C programs.
     <br />
     <br />
     <a href="#about-the-project">About</a>